MarianaLealCardin/Gene-expression-Midas-cichlid/README.md

-Differentially expressed immune genes in the Midas cichlid complex List of differencialy expressed immune genes obtained in the DEG analyses of the comparisons between:
+List of differencialy expressed immune genes obtained in the DEG analyses of the comparisons between:
 1. Great lakes and crater lakes.
 2. Great Lake (L) Nicaragua and L Managua.